oscar-martin/hbase-docker/README.md

 use `pip install --user happybase` to get it just for me)

-Test HBASE from your host via Scala running on your host:
+Test HBASE via Scala running on your host:
 ---------------------------------------------------------
 This sample does not use Thrift interface.
 Source code: